"Ranchers can’t make good management decisions based on myth.” - Andrew Anderson, Montana land-owner and producer

 Jackson Hole News & Guide, Opinion: There’s More To The Elk Killing Story, Tim Preso, April 16, 2016

-No, the term gray wolf is a species name.
-Gray wolves can be white, black, tan, brown, or grizzled, which is a combination of tans, browns, and black.
+No, Gray wolves can be white, cream, black, tan, brown, or grizzled, which is a combination of tans, browns, and black.
+The term gray wolf is a species name and comes from all gray wolves having a grey-colored undercoat.

 HOW LONG DO WOLVES LIVE?